Taking your Royal Free complaint further

 Your NHS complaint will then be investigated by the divisional complaints manager, who will speak to the staff involved and contact you to discuss the issues raised and agree how to take matters forward.

 We aim to provide a response within 35 working days or within an alternative negotiated timescale.
 Sometimes it may take longer if, for example, a member of staff is on holiday and we need his/her statement.
+Please note that the 35 working days will commence as of the date that we receive appropriate consent from the patient / a signed copy of the complaint e-mail is received.

 Our response will offer a full explanation of the circumstances which led to your complaint and, where appropriate, advise what action we will take to make improvements.
 We regularly review NHS complaints and are committed to improving our healthcare services for patients based on our patients' experiences.